-In 2005 South Korea has developed world’s second walking humanoid robot called HUBO.
+In 2005 South Korea has developed the world’s second walking humanoid robot called HUBO.
 Robotics is in the main list of R&D projects of Korea since 2003.
-Also there are plans of creating English-teaching robot assistants to compensate for the lack of educational labor.
+Also, there are plans for creating English-teaching robot assistants to compensate for the lack of educational labor.
 Robotics is also a part of the entertainment sector.
 Every year since 2004 the Korean Robot Game Festival is held to promote science and robot technology.
 Biotechnology is also supported and cloning technology is one of the areas too.
 The medical sector is also a big part of the economy.

 The cyber attacks on the internet are taken seriously.
-The government is training cyber security experts to handle these attacks more efficiently.
+The government is training cybersecurity experts to handle these attacks more efficiently.
 North Korea is a suspect for the online attacks but it does not accept any of the accusations.

 The companies Samsung and LG were ranked 1st and 3rd largest mobile phone companies in 2012.
 About 90 percent of the Koreans own a mobile phone.
 Their culture is adapted to technology very much.
 In the year 2000, South Korea had 1,896 online shopping malls in operation and had reached 8,000 households (over 50 percent) in the overall country.
 A Korean phenomenon of gaming and rise of the PC Bangs or gaming rooms contributed the online consumerism, too.
-PC Bangs were filling the gap between online and offline world by providing a socializing place.
+PC Bangs were filling the gap between the online and offline world by providing a socializing place.